top of page

 Gastrointestinal: Hiccups

-Genitourinary: Has been used as an aphrodisiac.
-Enhances sexual function and fertility, and may boost testosterone in men.
+Genitourinary/Hormone: Has been used as an aphrodisiac.
+May enhance sexual function and fertility, and may boost testosterone in men.
 PMS, Premenstrual dysphoric syndrome (PMDD), and menopausal mood symptoms.

 Musculoskeletal: May help build muscles, increase muscle strength, increase endurance and stamina, reduce inflammation in rheumatoid arthritis, backache, and fibromyalgia; osteoarthritis